Automation Platform Pricing Comparison: workflow automation Alternatives in 2024

 - Versatile Connectors: Supports a wide range of apps and services, including popular CRMs, marketing platforms, and data storage solutions.

-- Advanced Logic: Offers robust conditional logic, error handling, and data transformations capabilities, far exceeding simple “if-then” scenarios.
+- Advanced Logic: Offers conditional logic, error handling, and data transformations capabilities, far exceeding simple “if-then” scenarios.

 - Data Mapping: Provides granular control over how data is transferred and transformed between apps.